The Rules Don't Change. That's the Whole Point.

 Frequently Asked Questions

-Common questions about rules-based investment strategies, tactical frameworks, and the AIM methodology.
+Common questions about rules-based investment strategies, tactical frameworks, signal providers, and the AIM methodology.

-A rules-based investment strategy applies predefined criteria within a structured framework to guide portfolio decisions.
-Rather than relying on subjective analysis or market predictions, the strategy follows established rules consistently.
-Think of it as tilting the odds in your favor — systematically, every time.
+A rules-based investment strategy is a quantitative investment discipline in which emotion is removed from the process.
+Fixed mathematical formulas dictate decisions on what and when to invest or move to safety.
+Rather than relying on subjective analysis or market predictions, the strategy follows established rules consistently — tilting the odds in your favor, systematically, every time.

 Low Correlation — By Design